Zebra loach: Diet

-B. striata will accept a wide variety of fish foods, including live food, such as tubifex, blackworms, snails, and small shrimps, most commercial brands of fish food, and vegetables like spinach or zucchini.
+B. striata will accept a wide variety of fish foods, including live food, such as tubifex, blackworms, snails, and small shrimp, most commercial brands of fish food, and vegetables like spinach or zucchini.
 They prefer a diet high in crude protein (40%+), and it has been shown that feeding four times a day increases their growth rate and potentially reduces stress.